 Inspiration and the “get things done” mood come and go.
-But not that little tiny 2-minutes promises we make to ourselves.
+But not those little tiny 2-minutes promises we make to ourselves.

 Today is one of those days I have no idea what to write about.
 I don’t feel creative enough to babble and reflect on some inspiring topic, reaching that state of flow when the words appear effortlessly in the screen.
 Unfortunately, I’m also not in a state of mental clarity and focus to write about some more matter-of-factly topics, listing good recommendations of places and apps or something like that.